-The data from N2WS collected includes how many hosts are integrated as well as detailed Dashboard data about backups, snapshots, accounts, Data Lifecycle Management, costs, policies, etc. Datadog collects data over time so users can choose a time period to visualize.
+The data from N2WS collected includes how many hosts are integrated as well as detailed Dashboard data about backups, EBS snapshots, accounts, Data Lifecycle Management, costs, policies, etc. Datadog collects data over time so users can choose a time period to visualize.
 Datadog will also show all of your N2WS alerts.
 You can also filter by host and user.

 Note that the Datadog Dashboards are JSON files which means Datadog can easily import any changes the user makes to them.
 Datadog N2WS Dashboards come in 3 different flavors, and more of this will be described in a separate blog post.
 N2WS will provide three JSON files for customers who have a Datadog license.

 If you are a Datadog customer and would like to use this feature, please reach out to us and we’ll guide you through a very simple agent install.

 What does Datadog Integration mean for N2WS customers?

 BIG Visual and Speed Enhancement: For joint Datadog/N2WS customers, a customizable and visual collection of all the data they choose to see is now accessible without even logging into N2WS.
 This is a great tool for C-level managers that will give them access to your company’s backup environment.